All Products

 3. On the Add-ons page, find Kube Scheduler and click Configuration in the Kube Scheduler card.

-4. In the Kube Scheduler Parameters dialog box, select Enable Load-aware Scheduling, set the parameters as described in the following table, and then click OK.
+4. In the Kube Scheduler Parameters dialog box, configure the parameters as described in the following table, and click OK.

 The following table describes the key parameters.
-For more information about other parameters and the component versions required by the parameters, see kube-scheduler and Configure the custom parameters of kube-scheduler.
+For more information about other parameters and the component versions required by the parameters, see kube-scheduler and Custom parameters of kube-scheduler.

 Parameter